ramesh-c1/sn-example-chat/urlsaver/README.md

-# SLNode Readability Example
+# SLNode URL Saver Example

-An example to showcase how to use `express` routes with the `request` and `Q` modules packaged with SLNode.
+This example app is shows how to use `express` routes with the `Request` and `Q` modules packaged with SLNode.
+The app presents a RESTful API to create and then retrieve content from named URLs.

 ## Running the Example